 - Real-Time Reporting

-The system is still improving continuously to fill up the needs of businesses.
+The system is still improving continuously to meet the needs of businesses.

 Current Trends and Future Directions